shawninder/music/static/texts/privacy.en.md

 ## Transfer Of Data
 Your information, including Personal Data, may be transferred to — and maintained on — computers located outside of your state, province, country or other governmental jurisdiction where the data protection laws may differ than those from your jurisdiction.

-If you are located outside the United States and choose to provide information to us, please note that we transfer the data, including Personal Data, to the United States and process it there.
+Please note that we may transfer the data to another country and process it there.

 Your consent to this Privacy Policy followed by your submission of such information represents your agreement to that transfer.